An official website of the United States government

 Overview This BLM managed site is located along the Bear River and has opportunities for wildlife viewing, fishing and non-motorized boating.
 Campground rules and regulations are posted at the site.
 There are no dumpsters on site, visitors must pack in...

-Overview This site is adjacent to the Hawkins Reservoir that has opportunities for fishing and boating.
+Overview This BLM managed site located along the Blackfoot River that has opportunities for fishing, camping, and non-motorized boating.
 Campground rules and regulations are posted at the site.
-There are no dumpsters on site, visitors must pack in and out their trash.
-Campsites...
+There are no dumpsters on site, visitors must pack in and out...

 This is a primitive backcountry site serving as the trailhead to the Crystal Lake Trail.
 Crystal Lake Trail is a high-elevation rugged backcountry trail provides foot access to Crystal Lake.
 It is dangerous and not suitable for motorized, equestrian or...